 So, day 2.

-However, we were a day behind and the clock was ticking, so we didn’t have time to chat with Almaz.
+However, we were a day behind because of the volcano, and the clock was ticking, so we didn’t have time to chat with Almaz.
 We met in a conference room and received a brief orientation for the day before beginning to fill out our final paperwork for the US Embassy appointments.
 At that time, we got to hear our children’s names pronounced.
 We also gave money to be changed to Birr and decided if we wanted to buy coffee to bring home (we did), which they later delivered for us.

 We finally saw a little bit of Addis Ababa by daylight.
 It was a beautiful, sunny day with blue skies.
 We weren’t far from the Hannah’s Hope transition home.
 We went down a bumpy dirt road and passed several buildings under construction.
 We entered a big gate that opened for us by a young man, the security guard.
 In a small courtyard by the driveway were nine children, standing or being held by the “special mothers,” waiting to meet us.
 It was a bit overwhelming, as more than a year of planning, praying, hoping and learning came to a head in a very short time.